 Conservation Volunteers is taking action

-Join us in ensuring the survival of our six Wild Future species that have been chosen because the species is at risk, and where volunteer action can make a demonstrable benefit to the survival of the species.
+Join us in ensuring the survival of our six Wild Future species!
+These species have been chosen because they are at risk, and volunteer action can make a demonstrable benefit to the survival of the species.
 Volunteers can be involved in:

 - Monitoring species